 Please ensure Javascript is enabled for purposes of website accessibility

-To date most investor attention has been focused on Socially Responsible Investment (SRI) and Environmental Social and Governance (ESG) investing.
-SRI funds operate on the principle of omitting investments in companies that are deemed to cause harm – a company that profits from tobacco for instance.
-ESG funds can take a broader perspective by limiting the portfolio’s combined exposure to holdings that have negative ESG characteristics.
-However, some investors are evolving their approach from a ‘do no harm’, omission-driven ethical strategy, towards making their financial investments active forces for ‘good’.
-This is impact investing.
+To date, most investor attention has been focused on Exclusionary Screening and Environmental, Social and Governance (ESG) investing.
+Exclusionary Screening solutions typically omit investments in companies that are deemed to cause harm – a company that profits from tobacco, for instance.
+ESG-focused funds can take explicit consideration of and best practices in environmental, social and governance issues in the underlying investments.
+However, some investors are evolving their approach from a “do no harm,” values-driven strategy, towards making their financial investments active forces for solving the world’s leading sustainability challenges.
+The latter is referring to impact investing.
+According to the Global Impact Investing Network, impact investing assets globally are estimated to be around $1.16 trillion.1

-One of the first questions for an investor adding impact to their portfolio is how to decide what ‘good’ means to them and therefore what impact they wish to support with their capital.
+One of the first questions for an investor adding impact to their portfolio is how to decide what “good” means to them, and therefore what impact they wish to support with their capital.
 The most commonly used framework for defining impact, both by investors and investment managers, is the United Nations’ 17 Sustainable Development Goals (SDGs).
-The 2020 Global Impact Investing Network survey found that 73% of impact investors use SDGs in their investment process in some form.

-The UN goals are a helpful way to approach impact investing because they provide a framework that covers both general and specific aspects.
-From a general perspective, the list has been agreed on and adopted by 193 countries as a ‘plan for achieving a better future for all’, making it arguably the best proxy for a common view on where change is most needed and consequently where efforts or capital should be targeted locally or internationally.
+The UN SDGs are a helpful framework to approach impact investing because they cover both general and specific aspects.
+From a general perspective, the list has been agreed on and adopted by 193 countries as a “plan for achieving a better future for all,” making it arguably the best proxy for a common view on where change is most needed and consequently where efforts or capital should be targeted locally or internationally.

 That said, we recognize the UN’s SDGs are not exhaustive.
 Institutions and individuals will have other focal points for the impact that they wish to create – perhaps a faith-based mission or one concentrated in the arts.
 The important takeaway is that being clear about the goals you wish to achieve is to the foundation of an effective impact strategy.